Aasthajain123/EngageHub-MicrosoftEngage21/README.md

   - Admin can update his Profile.
   - Check profiles of teachers and students, Approve Pending requests for teachers for signing up.
   - Can Add/Manage Department, Session, Semester and Subjects.
-  - Can see the subscribers of the Newsletter
+  - Can see the subscribers of the Newsletter.
-  -
+  - Able to Update/Manage Notice Board, Result and Helping Material.
-  -
+  - Add Quiz, Manage Quiz and Manage Quiz Results.
-  -
+  ## 🚩 Admin :
-  -
+  ## 🚩 Admin :